3. Blasphemy Laws

 The Quran’s view of women has been dealt with here.
 Under Sharia, females inherit half that of males and a childless widow will inherit only 1/4 of her husband’s estate (Q 4:11-12).
 Women are also regarded as unreliable witnesses in the Sharia court because Muhammad says they are “deficient in intelligence.”

 In the hadith, when a woman came to freely offer herself to Muhammad as a concubine, “he cast a glance at her from head to feet” and she sat down in shame.
 One of his companions said “Messenger of Allah, marry her to me if you have no need of her.”
 When asked what he can give as a dowry, he couldn’t find anything tangible, but when Muhammad saw he had memorised the Quran, he said “Go, I have given her to you in marriage for the part of the Quran you know” (Muslim 2:717-718).

 The value of a Muslim woman only goes so high.
 As shown in the above link, the Quran sanctions a husband to beat his wife on the grounds of disobedience.

+Her husband admitted his reason for beating her was because she was “disobedient and wants to go back to Rifaa” (Bukhari 7:715).
 Muhammad didn’t rebuke the man for this.
-Aisha’s observation further indicates that pre-Islamic Arabia respected women more than Islam.
+Aisha’s remarks also indicates that pre-Islamic Arabia respected women more than Islam.

 Iyas Dhubab reported Muhammad saying “Do not beat Allah’s handmaidens [or female slaves] but when Umar came to the apostle of Allah and said ‘Women have become emboldened towards their husbands,’ he [Muhammad] gave permission to beat them.
 Then many women came round the family of Allah complaining against their husbands” (Abu Dawud 709:2141).